dmauser/PrivateLink/DNS-Integration-Scenarios/README.md

 Here are few steps to resolve DNS issues when integrating private endpoint with Azure Private DNS:

 1. Validate Private Endpoint has proper DNS record on Private DNS Zone.
 In case Private Endpoint was deleted and recreated a new IP may exist or duplicated records which will cause clients to use round-robin and make connectivity instable.
-2. Validate if DNS settings of the VM has Correct DNS Servers.
+2. Validate if DNS settings of the Azure VM has Correct DNS Servers.

     a) DNS settings can be defined VNET level and NIC Level.